thePianoKid/stripe-terminal-react-native/README.md

 ```

 As a last step, simply call `initialize` method from `useStripeTerminal` hook.
-Please note that `initialize` method must be called from the nested component of `StripeTerminalProvider`.
+Please note that `initialize` method must be called from a nested component under `StripeTerminalProvider`.

 ```tsx
 // App.tsx